veragolz/linguaxprep/README.md

-# Linguax PREP - Study Abroad :studio_microphone:
+# Linguax PREP - Study Abroad :books:
 Our Linguax PREP Code for our PP in 2020/2021.

 Zhanna Khairulina,